 Some people like to add the microchip number and company on their dog’s ID tag.
 Most companies allow you to look up a pet microchip number online, which will give the person who found your dog your contact information.

-Of course, this can be accomplished by just putting your contact information directly on the tag, but it would certainly save space on the tag itself without needing to add your name, phone number, or address.
+Of course, this can be accomplished by putting your contact information directly on the tag, but it would certainly save space on the tag without needing to add your name, phone number, or address.
 We can only hope that whoever has found your dog will know they can look this information up online.
-Or that they have a computer.

 8. A Personal Message